-- A. Small Purchase Procedures-Small purchase procedures are those relatively simple and informal procurement methods for securing services, supplies, goods, or equipment that do not cost more than the simplified acquisition threshold fixed at 41 U.S.C.
-403(11), currently set at \$150,000. - 1.
+- A. Micropurchasing-The purchase of products and services (similar or dissimilar purchased once as a single, collective unit) whose aggregate costs do not exceed \$3,500. - 1.
+Price comparisons are not required for micropurchases as long as the SFA considers the price to be reasonable. - 2.
+Program operators may not always purchase from only one source; rather, purchases must regularly be made using available qualified sources to the extent practicable. - 3.
+If the aggregate cost of these items (that is, the total bill) does not exceed the micropurchase threshold, this transaction qualifies as a micropurchase under 2 CFR Part 200.320(a). - B. Small Purchase Procedures-Small purchase procedures are those relatively simple and informal procurement methods for securing services, supplies, goods, or equipment that do not cost more than the simplified acquisition threshold fixed at 41 U.S.C.
+403(11), currently set at \$150,000.
+(2 CFR 200.320[b]) - 1.
 When small purchase procedures are used, the following stipulations and terms must be considered: - a.
 The SFA can set a lower threshold than \$150,000. - b.
 Price quotes shall be obtained from an adequate number of qualified sources.
 USDA defines an adequate number as three. - c.
 The goods, equipment, or services to be purchased must be adequately and consistently described for each prospective supplier so that each one can provide price quotes on the same merchandise or service.
 These specifications must be either verbal or written.
 Both must be documented. - (1) Send specifications by fax, e-mail, telephone, or deliver in person to at least three vendors. - (2) Responses from vendors can be either written or verbal form.
-Verbal quotes must be documented. - d.
+Verbal quotes must be documented.

+- d.
 Price quotation records must be retained three years plus the current year or until audit findings are resolved.

 - e.
-May include fresh produce as long as the aggregate amount is \$150,000 or less. - f.
-Equipment acquisitions of \$5,000 or more per item: State agencies are required by 2 CFR §225 to grant prior approval for any piece of equipment purchased.
-USDA Memo SP-31-2014 allows state agencies to grant blanket approval for items commonly used in kitchens.
+May include fresh produce as long as the aggregate amount is \$150,000 or less.

+- f.
+Equipment acquisitions of \$5,000 or more per item: State agencies are required by 2 CFR §200 to grant prior approval for any piece of equipment purchased.
+USDA Memo SP-39-2016 allows state agencies to grant blanket approval for items commonly used in kitchens.
 Items listed below, in any form, costing \$5,000 or more and used for the sole purpose of CNP, have blanket approval from the State Agency.

+- Floor mixers

+Oven-convection or conventional

+Griddle

+Steemer

+- Griddle Steamer

+- Freezer Warming/cooling table

+- Braising pan/ Combination oven/steamer

+- tilting skillet Food slicer

+- Steam table Serving lines

+- Buffalo chopper/ Hot water tank

+- vertical cutter Proofer